soijen/soijen.github.io/_products/en/cards-letters/mundo-pata-cards.md

 ---
-title: Adventure Pup | Blank Note Card Set | 6 A2 Cards + Envelopes + Stickers
+title: Adventure Dog | Assorted Greeting Card Set
-name: Adventure Pup | Blank Note Card Set | 6 A2 Cards + Envelopes + Stickers
+name: Adventure Dog | Assorted Greeting Card Set
-description: The “El Mundo a Pata” note card collection features adventure-pup inspired designs, perfect to keep in touch with friends and family.
-This set of 6 A2 cards, blank inside, is printed on archival, environmentally friendly paper and comes with 6 white envelopes.
+description: This assorted greeting card set features an adventurous pup doing 6 outdoor activities - hiking, canoeing, snowshoeing, camping, van-living and creating a campfire.
+Perfect to write a fun note to friends and family or as a special gift to someone with their own adventure dog.
+Made in USA.
 imagePath: \assets\images\products\cards\mundopata
 image: 1
 image2: 1